 THURSDAY, APR.
 18, 2019 | SOUTH ON MAIN [1304 Main St., Little Rock]

-8:00 PM—The Oxford American is excited to welcome Joe Purdy & The Boundary to Little Rock!
+8:00 PM—The Oxford American is excited to welcome Joe Purdy with The Honey Dewdrops and Smokey & The Mirror to Little Rock!
 This is the fourth and final show in our 2018-19 Archetypes & Troubadours Series.
 Doors open at 6:00 PM, with dinner and drinks available for purchase at that time.
 The series is made possible in part by presenting sponsors Chris & Jo Harkins and J. Mark & Christy Davis.

 Additional season partners include UCA College of Fine Arts & Communication, Stella Boyle Smith Trust, EVO Business Environments, Downtown Little Rock Partnership, Stacy Hamilton of Pulaski Heights Realty, Margaret Ferguson Pope, Arkansas Arts Council, Department of Arkansas Heritage, Mosaic Templars Cultural Center, Capital Hotel, Arkansas Symphony Orchestra, Rosen Music Company, and Steinway Piano Gallery of Little Rock.